siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/14-security/1520-how-to-display-auditd-summary-logs-with-aureport-on-almalinux.md

 ---
 title: How to Display Auditd Summary Logs with aureport on AlmaLinux
 linkTitle: Auditd Summary Logs with aureport
-description: In this blog post, we’ll explore how to use aureport, a companion utility of auditd, to display summary logs on AlmaLinux.
+description: In this article, we’ll explore how to use aureport, a companion utility of auditd, to display summary logs on AlmaLinux.
 date: 2025-01-07T09:34:08.543Z
 weight: 1520
 url: display-auditd-summary-logs-aureport-almalinux